devqueue/Face-recognition/README.md

 in `src/images`.
 There must be atleast 8-10 images for each face with clear features.
 Follow the steps below to get started.

+Note: Before following along you must have a c/c++ compiler on your system if you use windows use visual studio to install C++ compiler

 ## How to Install dependencies?

 #### Using anaconda environment.yml (linux only)